supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 This post is something I wanted to write quite some time ago.
 It is an analogy aimed to explain some nuances of incremental learning and to highlight the most important levers (macro aspects) we should focus on in learning.
 It started from an idea "from micro issues to macro issues".

-Main takeaway (probably) is going to be shifting from min-maxing to max-maxing!

 ## Planting value

-You want to plant only valuable resources to your island.
+You want to plant only the best available resources to your island.
 Given enough time, everything in your island will be consumed or thrown away.
 You are what you eat.
-Material selection determines how your brain will look like in the upcoming years, so choose and prioritize wisely!
+Material selection determines how your brain will look like in the upcoming years, so choose wisely!

 *Initiated 5.1.2020*